harvard-lil/website-static/app/_posts/2026/2026-09-24-who-will-steward-humanity-s-public-data.md

 I suppose the charitable word to describe my career trajectory would be tenacity — or maybe just a stubborn refusal to abandon the work that I believe in.
 And all this moving around has given me an unusual vantage point.
 I've spearheaded new initiatives and I've been around projects that are thriving.
 I've watched others struggle, and heartbreakingly, I've watched some go extinct altogether.
 I've also seen some reborn and flourish again.

 And when you're working on the inside, you tend to measure success by fairly standardized metrics: Did we digitize the collection?
 How many pages?
 Did we build the API?
 Did we transcribe it?
 Did researchers use it?
 How many?
 All of these metrics definitely matter.
-But lately, I've become interested in different measures of success because data generation and stewardship is so incredibly labor intensive.
+But lately, I've become interested in different measures of success because data generation and stewardship is so incredibly labor-intensive.

 ## Measuring success beyond funding cycles